telerik/maui-docs/controls/timepicker/timepicker-formatting.md

 ## Standard Time Format Strings

-The available standard date and time format strings that can be set to the `SpinnerFormat` property are described in the table below:
+The available standard date and time format strings that can be set to the `SpinnerFormat` and `DisplayStringFormat` properties are described in the table below:

 | Supported Standard Time Format String | Description |
 | -------- | -------- |